We're pleased to announce that our Training Centre Documentation has been updated to incorporate the features of new developments in the new Websites.

 We've met some potential partners over the last year or two, but held back on promotional activities due to our strategic vision, finding the right partners for Pilots and where cross sectorial markets stood in their own developments.

-We will therefore be looking to recruit interested parties for a pilot programme, who wish to run their own EEESafe Training Centre, or just become an EEESafe Centre.
+In this New Year then, we will therefore be looking to recruit interested parties for a pilot programme, who wish to run their own EEESafe Training Centre, or become an EEESafe Centre without the need to undertake training delivery.

 The former is about delivering our Courses locally and skilling up Competent Persons within our Community Platform Development Project.
 The latter is about creating and supporting Domestic Appliance Refurbishers (DARs) and developing their proven competence with Certified or Qualified Credentials that consumers can trust.